 Effective from April 2021, CNP Europe Life DAC entered into a service level agreement whereby the Company's Key Functions are outsourced to an Irish domiciled entity within the CNP Group, CNP Santander Insurance Services Ireland Limited, Irish-based subsidiary of CNP Group.
+This agreement has proved successful and continues to be in place in 2022.
+There were no further material changes in the system of governance in 2022.

-B.1.7 Information on the remuneration policy and practices regarding administrative, management or supervisory body and employees
+B.1.7 Information on the remuneration policy and practices regarding administrative, management, or supervisory body and employees